The Essential Guide to Injection Molding Temperature

 Scroll to Top

-Barrel Temperatures
+Barrel Temperature

 Barrel temperatures refer to the controlled heating zones along the injection molding machine barrel.
 In the injection molding process, barrel temperature transforms solid polymer pellets into a homogeneous molten state.

 Common barrel temperature ranges fall between 180°C and 300°C depending on the polymer.
-For example, polypropylene often uses 200–250°C, while polycarbonate may require 280–320°C. Setting temperatures too low results in incomplete melting, high injection pressure needs, and short shots.
+For example, polypropylene often uses 200–250°C, while polycarbonate may require 280–320°C. Barrel temperatures directly influence the consistency of the melt.
+Setting temperatures too low results in incomplete melting, high injection pressure needs, and short shots.
 Temperatures set too high can cause material degradation, discoloration, or gas generation.

 Nozzle Temperature